canonical/spark-k8s-bundle/python/CONTRIBUTING.md

 ## Documentation

 Product documentation is stored in [Discourse](https://discourse.charmhub.io/t/charmed-spark-k8s-documentation/8963) and published on Charmhub and the Canonical website via Discourse API.
-The documentation is stored in this repository under the release folder (e.g. `releases/3.4/docs`) and it is continuously mirrored by [Discourse Gatekeeper](https://github.com/canonical/discourse-gatekeeper), that takes care of automatically raise a PR whenever changes to Discourse are made.
+The documentation in this repository under the release folder (e.g. `releases/3.4/docs`) is a mirror synched by [Discourse Gatekeeper](https://github.com/canonical/discourse-gatekeeper), that takes care of automatically raising and updating a PR whenever changes to the content on Discourse are made.
 Although Discourse content can be edited directly, unless the modifications are trivial and obvious (typos, spellings, formatting) we generally recommend to follow a review process:

-1. Create a branch (either in the main repo or from a fork) from the current `main` and add/delete/modify documentation files under the `docs` folder.
+1. Create a branch (either in the main repo or in a fork) from the current `main` and modify documentation files as necessary.
-2. Raise a PR against the `main` to start the review process, and address the code review within the PR
+2. Raise a PR against the `main` to start the review process, and conduct the code review within the PR.
-3. Once the PR is approved and all comments are addressed, the PR should NOT be merged directly, but the modification should be applied to Discourse.
+3. Once the PR is approved and all comments are addressed, the PR should NOT be merged directly!
+All the modifications should be applied to Discourse manually.
 If needed, new Discourse topics can be created, and referenced in the navigation table of the main index file on Discourse.
-4. Discourse Gatekeeper will take care of raising a new PR or adding new commits to Discourse PRs already opened, tracking the `discourse-gatekeeper/migrate` branch.
-The [sync_docs.yaml](https://github.com/canonical/spark-k8s-bundle/blob/main/.github/workflows/sync_docs.yaml) GitHub Actions provides further details on the Gatekeeper integration that can be run (a) in a scheduled fashion every day; (b) as part of pull request CI and (c) can be triggered manually.
-If new topics are referenced in main index file on Discourse, these will be added to `docs/index.md` and the new topics pulled from Discourse.
+4. Discourse Gatekeeper will raise a new PR or add new commits to an open Discourse PR, tracking the `discourse-gatekeeper/migrate` branch.
+The [sync_docs.yaml](https://github.com/canonical/spark-k8s-bundle/blob/main/.github/workflows/sync_docs.yaml) GitHub Actions provides further details on the Gatekeeper integration that can be run (a) in a scheduled fashion every night; (b) as a part of pull request CI, and (c) can be triggered manually.
+If new topics are referenced in the main index file on Discourse, these will be added to `docs/index.md` and the new topics pulled from Discourse.
-5. Once Gatekeeper has raised or updated an existing PR, feel free to close the initial PR created in step 2, with a comment referring the PR controlled by Gatekeeper.
-If the initial PR was referring a ticket, add the ticket to either the title or the description of the GateKeeper PR.
+5. Once Gatekeeper has raised a new or updated an existing PR, feel free to close the initial PR manually created in step 2, with a comment referring to the PR created by Gatekeeper.
+If the initial PR was referring to a ticket, add the ticket to either the title or the description of the GateKeeper PR.

 ## Canonical Contributor Agreement